How to Grow a Child's Living Den or Playhouse From Willow or Bamboo

 - Protect seedlings from slug attacks with either organically approved slug pellets (harmless to children and pets) or by manually removing and destroying slugs each evening until the bean plants are about 6" tall.

 - If any of the plants fail to find the bamboo canes on their own, you can carefully wrap the main shoots around the first part of the bamboo canes or chicken wire until they begin to climb naturally.

-This den can also be made with other climbing plants, including fragrant sweet peas, which look beautiful, smell divine, and attract lots butterflies, bees, and birds to your garden.
-You also have the advantage of a summer-long supply of gorgeous scented blooms to fill the vases around your home, and the more you pick the flowers, the more they produce.
+This den can also be made with other climbing plants, including fragrant sweet peas, which look beautiful, smell divine, and attract lots of butterflies, bees, and birds to your garden.
+You also have the advantage of a summer-long supply of gorgeous, scented blooms to fill the vases around your home.
+And the more you pick the flowers, the more they produce.